advice for keeping pet's ears healthy

 A history of ear infections

-Some infections are recurrent after they’ve been cleared, and some are under-treated, so that they come back after treatment ends.
-If your pet has had an infection in the past, be vigilant about monitoring ear health.
+Some infections are recurrent after they’ve been cleared; if your pet has had an infection in the past, be vigilant about monitoring ear health.

 Increased ear wax production